 Remember: The Community is for Them, Not You

 So many startups fail to develop the online following they need to succeed for one simple reason: they make it all about themselves.
 Asking for feedback and making offers is crucial, but it can't be the only thing you do.
 You're there to engage, ask and answer questions, and provide solutions.
 By entering your community on your mission rather than on your product, you have ready-made conversation topics and directions you can take the discussion.
 Feel free to intersperse some marketing topics, requests for feedback, etc. But remember, this community is for its members, so be sure to do this infrequently and make it worth your time.

 Keep It Simple

 Most of the people you want to reach are already on these platforms, making it frictionless to join in.
-Plus, established channels like these have robust feature sets that let you host streaming events, schedule and promote real-world events, hold giveaways, and produce other special events for your budding community right there on the platform.
+Plus, established channels like these have robust feature sets that let you host streaming events, schedule and promote real-world events, hold giveaways, and produce other special events for your budding community on the platform.